KittatamSaisaard/clock-letter-memo-trainer/README.md

-# Letter Memorisation Trainer
+# Clock Letter Memo Trainer

 ## Project Overview
-The **Letter Memorisation Trainer** is a web-based application designed to test and improve users' ability to memorise associations between letters and numbers.
-The app challenges the user by displaying letters sequentially and prompting them to select the corresponding number through a circular button interface.
-At the end of each round, the application provides detailed results, showing incorrect answers along with the correct ones.
+The **Clock Letter Memo Trainer** is a web-based application designed to help users memorise and strengthen their associations between letters and clock hour hands.
+This tool is especially useful for those practising the no-flip method for solving a Rubik's Clock.

+The app displays letters corresponding to clock hour positions (A–K for 1–11 and O for 0) and challenges users to select the correct hour by clicking on a circular button interface.
+After each round, users receive feedback on their performance.

 ## Features
-- **Interactive Button Input Mode**: Users select their answers using buttons arranged in a circular interface.
+- **Interactive Button Input Mode**: Users select the clock hour associated with a displayed letter using a circular button interface.
-- **Round-by-Round Feedback**: After each round, the app displays:
+- **Round-by-Round Feedback**: At the end of each round, the app provides:
   - A summary of incorrect answers.
-  - The correct answers for any mistakes.
+  - The correct hour-hand position for any mistakes.
-- **Letter-Number Associations**: Predefined associations between letters and numbers are shuffled each round to keep the challenge dynamic.
+- **Dynamic Challenge**: Letters are shuffled each round to keep the exercise engaging and varied.
-- **Responsive Design**: Optimised for various screen sizes, ensuring usability across devices.
+- **Responsive Design**: Optimised for all screen sizes, making it accessible on desktops, tablets, and smartphones.

 ## How It Works
-1. A letter is displayed at the centre of the screen.
+1. A letter (e.g., A, G, or O) is displayed at the centre of the screen.
-2. Users select the corresponding number by clicking on the correct button in the circular interface.
+2. Users click the button corresponding to the correct clock hour for the displayed letter.
-3. At the end of the round, results are displayed, highlighting:
+3. At the end of each round, the app provides feedback:
-   - Incorrect answers.
+   - Incorrect selections.
-   - The correct answers for each mistake.
+   - The correct hour-hand positions for any errors.

 ## Setup Instructions
 ### Prerequisites
 - A modern web browser (e.g., Chrome, Firefox, Edge).

 ### Steps to Run
-1. Download or clone the project repository.
+1. Download or clone the project repository:
    ```bash
    git clone https://github.com/KittatamSaisaard/clock-letter-memo-trainer.git
    ```